 In order to resolve any questions as to conflict, Company and Union agree that where the conditions of Section 205.17 are fully met and both Company and Union agree to a relocation, then provisions of Section 205.17 shall govern.

-For Union

-For Company
+For Union For Company

-s/Jack McNally Its Business Manger
+s/Jack McNally s/I. Wayland Bonbright Its Business Manger Its Manager of Industrial Relations

-Date November 18, 1981

-Date September 3, 1981
+Date November 18, 1981 Date September 3, 1981